Love at First Sight

 The Bible, in passages such as 1 Corinthians 13, shows that love is not a passing feeling but it is a choice and a commitment.
 Godly love grows and endures through adversity.
 The true nature of things are usually tested by fire and hardship.

 Godly love focuses on what is good for the other person as opposed to just one’s self.
-Man naturally is interested first of all in himself, and frequently that interest overshadows all others; but Christ’s way, the way of love, puts self last and others first (Matt.
-5:43–46; 7:12).
+Man naturally is interested first of all in himself, and frequently that interest overshadows all others; but Christ’s way, the way of love, puts self last and others first (Matthew 5:43–46; 7:12).
 Love is not a mere passing feeling but a principle that is long lasting and true.

 In His service,